Coronavirus has created many challenges for the cleaner, especially if your primary work is indoor cleaning, like carpet cleaning or general cleaning.

 Also, these products are approved for many uses including viruses, like the Coronavirus.
 But, this new Coronavirus is Novel, meaning new.
 None of these products have been tested on this new Novel Coronavirus, Covid 19.
 (Please see the new 03-14-20 Update below)

 So, with that said, we have to deal with what we have available to us.
 I’ve selected the most broad-spectrum EPA approved sanitizer for customers to use for general cleaning of hard surfaces.
 There is no sanitizer made for soft surfaces.
 But, you can apply them as an extra precaution after cleaning.
-Do not guarantee or make any sanitizing claims as that will be misleading.
+Do not guarantee or make any disinfecting claims.
+Instead, you can say that you are applying a disinfectant.
 I have also selected them because of their concentration.
 Very little is needed to make a ready to use.

 Lastly, I would like to talk about how to price this.
 I believe that if you charge half what it costs you to clean for sanitizing, that is sufficient and still fair for your customers.
 So, if the cleaning cost is $100, then sanitizing will be $50.
 As far as the cost of a gallon of ready to use, it is not even a penny per sq. ft..
 Janitorial companies are charging $60 per man hour to perform this work.